free5gc/free5gc.github.io/docs/blog/UDM_introduce.md

 Next, let's take a look at this function.
 It is called in HandleInitialRegistration, which handles UE's initial registration.
 UeCmRegistration will use the Nudm_UECM (UECM) service to store related UE Context Management information in UDM.
 In lines 40, 47, and 54, AMF uses the Nudm_SubscriberDataManagement (SDM) Service to get some subscribe data.

 ### Nudm_UEContextManagement Service
 In the UeCmRegistration function, AMF registers as UE's serving NF on UDM and stores related UE Context Management information in UDM.
-Looking at the packet, you can see that the request body contains amfInstanceId and guami, representing the amf identity, and ratType, representing the radio access technology type used by UE.
+Looking at the packet, you can see that the request body contains `amfInstanceId` and `guami`, representing the amf identity, and `ratType`, representing the radio access technology type used by UE.

  ![upload_c3e5e7c63f1bb7a934877e7fa29b82ec](https://github.com/Jerry0666/Network-function-UDM-introduction/assets/131638457/c24e6f2e-4193-4830-aa4f-e6edb97c1490)